uncle-tee/clue/README.md

 return response.json('error has failed'); });
 app.use(stackTraceLogger); ```
 ```
-The errorCalBack error parameter in the stacktrace will give you are nice error you can then stream to a logging platform like like AWS cloud watch for your use.
+The *`errorCalBack`*  parameter in the stacktrace will give you are nice error you can then stream to a logging platform like like AWS cloud watch for your use.

-#### Stack Trace Sample after streamlined to cloudwatch.
+## Stack Trace Sample after streamlined to cloudwatch.
 ![enter image description here](https://raw.githubusercontent.com/uncle-tee/clue/main/assests/aws-cloud-watch-log-sample.png)

 ```typescript